IdoGo15/Study-Tracker/README.md

-# Zoom Tracker
+# Study Tracker

-Zoom-Tracker is my first project using Angular.
+Study Tracker is my first project using Angular.
 I developed this app as a solution to a problem I faced during the academic studies semester - tracking my viewing content in Zoom.
 The app allows the user to add, edit and delete courses and lectures, as well as mark them as completed or not.
 In addition, I made it fit for mobile view as well as web.